hinelmistry21/Library-Managment-System/README.md

 It is a digital library management system.
 It uses RFID scannner for issueing and returning of book.
 It is web portal for interacting with user.
-With the help of RFID system one can easily issue and return the book,
+With the help of RFID system one can easily issue and return the book.
+This simplifies the Process of issuing and returning books.